 One of the most valuable things that I did to prep for doing my wedding makeup was to visit a Bobbi Brown store for a bridal beauty lesson.
 At the time, it was completely free, but now, it costs £50, which is redeemable against any product that you purchase in the store.
 In exchange, you get 60 minutes with a professional makeup artist, who walks you through every single step of your bridal makeup routine.
 For me, the time spent was invaluable and proved the importance of talking to experts if you're planning to do your wedding makeup yourself.

-Of course, not everybody has £50 to spare, lives near a Bobbi Brown store or wants to spend 60 minutes playing with makeup when they're in the midst of wedding planning.
+Of course, not everybody has £50 to spare, lives near a Bobbi Brown counter or wants to spend 60 minutes playing with makeup when they're in the midst of wedding planning.
 So instead, I recently caught up with professional makeup artist and wedding day beauty expert Hannah Martin to pick her brain on all things bridal makeup.
 As the woman responsible for Princess Eugenie's gorgeous wedding-day makeup look, I knew that there was no better person to chat to.
 In fact, it's even been reported that Martin is the very makeup artist who gave K.Mids her bridal beauty lesson before her big day.

 Keep scrolling for Hannah's top tips on doing your own wedding day makeup for all brides-to-be and to shop the bridal beauty products that she swears by.

 Hannah's Ultimate Wedding Makeup Advice

 "My advice to any bride considering doing their own makeup is to do their research, seek advice and most importantly, practice!
 I tell brides to seek out photos of themselves when they felt their prettiest and see if that's a look that could translate to a bridal look.